aniketatgithub/H410m-Rx-580-Opencore-Hackintosh/README.md

 # H410m-Rx-580-Hackintosh (OPENCORE)

-Copy and paste to your USB, Boot it ...
-Mac OS is all yours .
-Read whole README file for exact specifications that I used :) Happy Hackintoshing
+Copy and paste the files to your USB drive, boot from it, and voila – Mac OS is now yours!
+Make sure to thoroughly read the entire README file for precise specifications I employed :) Enjoy your Hackintosh experience!

 ![WhatsApp Image 2021-10-15 at 8 16 56 PM](https://user-images.githubusercontent.com/42694864/137506916-c5b6dfa5-2474-40b7-aced-584d1f2d8869.jpeg)